When you need consent for a proposed operation or management change on land in a SSSI and how to apply.

 - enter your land and carry out the work - you’ll have to pay for the work

-- get a compulsory purchase to force you to sell your land to them (a last resort)
+- get a compulsory purchase order to force you to sell your land to them (as a last resort)

 You can appeal to Defra against a management notice.
 You have 2 months to appeal.

-You may be able to resolve the problem without a formal appeal by speaking to your SSSI adviser.
+You may be able to resolve the problem without a formal appeal by speaking to Natural England.

-Natural England will write to you as an owner or occupier if they believe your land has special conservation value.
-They’re likely to call you to discuss this before they send the letter.
+Natural England will write to you and tell you if it believes your land has special conservation value.
+Natural England is likely to call you to discuss this before sending a notification letter.

 - your legal responsibilities